AMC Hornet: 1971

 The 1971 model year was the introduction of the Sportabout, a 4-door wagon using a steeply sloped back design with a single liftgate-type hatch.
 The styling was well-executed to appear muscular and purposeful while the liftgate-type station wagon appeared revolutionary in an era of traditional and upright rear tailgates.
 All featured a "Sportabout" emblem at the rear of the bodysides.

 The two- and four-door sedans were carryovers.
-The 232 CID I6 engine was now standard across the range.
+The 232 CID I6 engine became the standard across the range.

 A marketing promotion in the Spring made available a new fabric folding sunroof on specially equipped Hornets, as well as on the Gremlin.
 The opening roof feature was included with the purchase of whitewall tires, custom wheel covers, pinstripes or rally stripes, a light group, and a special visibility group.